Last Updated on October 10, 2022 by Andrew Pirie

-This guy has been slimming down lately after being over 360 pounds, and his core is something that looks like it will damage a guy’s fist if he punches it.
+This guy has been slimming down lately after over 360 pounds, and his core looks like it will damage a guy’s fist if he punches it.

 11. Your hamstrings get crazy strong

-While the deadlift is generally praised for giving lifters some insane back and grip strength, it also places quite a bit of strain on a lifter hamstring.
+While the deadlift is generally praised for giving lifters some insane back and grip strength, it also places much strain on a lifter’s hamstring.